Ratstail91/Text-Based-Adventure/README.md

 This is my attempt at making a text based adventure game.
+This game is written in lua.
+See License.md for licensing information.